jbowdre/virtuallypotato/content/posts/2022/bulk-import-vsphere-dvportgroups-to-phpipam/index.md

 ---
 title: "Bulk Import vSphere dvPortGroups to phpIPAM" # Title of the blog post.
-date: 2022-01-21T15:24:00-06:00 # Date of post creation.
+date: 2022-02-04 # Date of post creation.
 # lastmod: 2022-01-21T15:24:00-06:00 # Date when last modified
 description: "I wrote a Python script to interface with the phpIPAM API and import a large number of networks exported from vSphere for IP management." # Description used for search engine.
 featured: false # Sets if post is a featured post, making appear on the home page side bar.
-draft: true # Sets whether to render this page.
+draft: false # Sets whether to render this page.
 Draft of true will not be rendered.
-toc: false # Controls if a table of contents should be generated for first-level links automatically.
+toc: true # Controls if a table of contents should be generated for first-level links automatically.
 usePageBundles: true
 # menu: main
 # featureImage: "file.png" # Sets featured image on blog post.
 # featureImageAlt: 'Description of image' # Alternative text for featured image.
 # featureImageCap: 'This is the featured image.' # Caption (optional).
-# thumbnail: "thumbnail.png" # Sets thumbnail image appearing inside card on homepage.
+thumbnail: "code.png" # Sets thumbnail image appearing inside card on homepage.
 # shareImage: "share.png" # Designate a separate image for social media sharing.
 codeLineNumbers: false # Override global value for showing of line numbers within code block.
 series: Scripts